JennEYoon/DeFi-ml/DeFi/books-DeFi.md

 # Hactoberfest 2021, good first issue.

 Add one of your favorite DeFi books to the list below and add your name below.
-Please follow the format in the first book, "DeFi and the Future of Finance."
+Please follow the format shown in the first book, "DeFi and the Future of Finance."
-First line (1 space, bullet \*, book name, authors, copyright year, publisher) Second line (3 spaces, bullet \-, "added by" plus your name).
+First line (1 space, bullet \*, book name, authors, copyright year, publisher)
+Second line (3 spaces, bullet \-, "added by" plus your name).

-Then create a PR to get your \#Hactoberfest-2021 open source contribution.
+Then create a PR to get your **\#Hactoberfest-2021** open source contribution.

 Note duplicate book entries will not be accepted.